orbartal/docker-tester-spring-mongodb/README.md

 ### Instructions on how to build and run a all dockers

+The project has 2 different docker-compose options you can use.
+They both have the same outcome but use different format.

+The first is in compose/t1.
+Open terminal and run 2 commands:
+- cd .\docker-tester-spring-mongodb\compose\t1
-- TODO: how to run the dockers without docker compose
+- docker compose up

+The second is in compose/t2.
+Open terminal and run 2 commands:
+- cd .\docker-tester-spring-mongodb\compose\t1
+- .\start.sh

+Note: If your host OS is Windows and not Linux please use  .\start.bat instead of .\start.sh

-#### Instructions on how to login into commander and manage redis tables
+#### Instructions on how to login into express ui and manage mongo collections

 All the below details are define, and can be modify, in the ./docker-compose.yml file.